-Seahawks reportedly sign Artie Burns to 53-man roster
+Seahawks expected to sign Artie Burns to 53-man roster

-The Seahawks made an addition to their secondary Tuesday by signing veteran cornerback Artie Burns to their 53-man roster from the practice squad, according to a report from ESPN.
+The Seahawks made an addition to their secondary Tuesday by agreeing to sign veteran cornerback Artie Burns to their 53-man roster from the practice squad.
+A league source confirmed that the signing is expected to become official on Wednesday.

 There was no corresponding move that created the spot on the roster announced on Tuesday.